dafny-lang/dafny/docs/_includes/Statements.md

 `Assert` statements are used to express logical proposition that are expected to be true.
-Dafny will attempt to prove that the assertion is true and give an error if not.
-Once it has proved the assertion, it can then use its truth to aid in following deductions.
+Dafny will attempt to prove that the assertion is true and give an error if the assertion cannot be provenb.
+Once the assertion is proved,
+its truth is to aid in proving following deductions.
-Thus if Dafny is having a difficult time verifying a method, the user may help by inserting assertions that Dafny can prove, and whose truth may aid in the larger verification effort.
+Thus if Dafny is having a difficult time verifying a method, the user may help by inserting assertions that Dafny can prove, and whose truth may aid in the larger verification effort, much as lemmas might be used in mathematical proofs.

 <!--
 Describe where refinement is described.